How to write an affirmation letter to yourself? Examples and tips to guide you

-A letter of affirmation can help to expand on your daily practice of affirmations by giving you more focus and encourages you to be more clear and concise about what you really want to achieve.
+A letter of affirmation can help to expand on your daily practice of affirmations by giving you more focus and encouraging you to be more clear and concise about what you really want to achieve.

-Writing an affirmation letter is a great tool to document your thoughts and in the process, build up your self confidence.
-It is also an important step in self care, making use of writing therapy to express what is in your heart.
+Writing an affirmation letter is a great tool to document your thoughts and in the process, build up your self-confidence.
+It is also an important step in self-care, making use of writing therapy to express what is in your heart.
 Akin to journaling, writing allows you to improve and increase your positivity.
 Think of it as a love letter to yourself.

 * Note: This post may contain affiliate links, which means we will get a commission if you decide to buy something through them.
 There is no extra cost to you, but it can help support The Right Affirmations.

 So what exactly is an affirmation letter and how do you go around writing one?
 That’s what I will be sharing in this post, but first, what gives?